Frostbite (game engine): Criticism

+Issues revolving around development

-With EA pushing for the usage of Frostbite 3 in many of their developers' titles, refacilitating the engine for BioWare's 2014 title, Dragon Age: Inquisition, proved difficult for the developer; the title's executive producer, Mark Darrah, said about the engine that "...at launch we still didn’t actually have all our tools working.
+In 2014, Electronic Arts began pushing for the usage of Frostbite in many of their developers' titles.
+Refacilitating the engine for BioWare's 2014 title, Dragon Age: Inquisition, proved difficult for the developer; the title's executive producer, Mark Darrah, said about the engine that "...at launch we still didn't actually have all our tools working.
 We had our tools working enough."
 Prior to moving to Frostbite, the Dragon Age series utilized the Eclipse Engine.
 The move to Frostbite 3 resulted in BioWare cancelling a piece of downloadable content for Dragon Age II; that game received a divided audience reception, with BioWare aiming to improve on the next Dragon Age game.
 Adding new features to the engine for use in Inquisition proved difficult, as the engine was primarily used in first-person video games.
 However, issues initially faced by the development team were solved as BioWare and DICE started to cooperate better, and the engine allowed the Inquisition art team to develop extensive worlds in a short time.
 However, with the release scheduled for late 2014, the team resorted to extensive crunching.

 With Visceral Games being tapped to publish the Star Wars title Project Ragtag, the company was occupied with the development of Battlefield Hardline; after the latter game was released, Ragtag's development suffered from many setbacks, one of them being the usage of Frostbite and their difficulties adapting it to third-person shooters.
 By 2017, Ragtag was ultimately cancelled and Visceral shuttered, with resources being shifted over to the then-impending development of DICE's Star Wars Battlefront II.

 In 2017, Mass Effect: Andromeda suffered from multiple issues at launch due in part to the complexities of Frostbite and a troubled development.
 BioWare had previously faced these issues before during the aforementioned development of Dragon Age: Inquisition and would continue to do so during development of Andromeda.
 In 2019, sources within BioWare claimed that Frostbite's complexity had also contributed to difficulties surrounding Anthem's development.
 Former BioWare general manager Aaryn Flynn acknowledged these issues in an interview in November 2019.

-Due to being developed in 15–18 months, developers of Battlefield 2042 from DICE had issues with Frostbite.
+Due to being developed in 15 to 18 months, developers of Battlefield 2042 from DICE had issues with Frostbite.

+Security leak

 In June 2021, tools used in the development of Frostbite, a majority of them regarding development of FIFA 21 including its source code, were leaked; the contents were released on August 2, 2021.